daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 If you do not yet have one, sign up for a free account at https://github.com/ .

 #### GitHub.ubc.ca
-For us to add you to the MDS organization on [Github.ubc.ca](https://github.ubc.ca) we need you to login using your CWL:
+For us to add you to the MDS organization on [Github.ubc.ca](https://github.ubc.ca) we need you to login to [Github.ubc.ca](https://github.ubc.ca) using your CWL credentials.

-visit [Github.ubc.ca](https://github.ubc.ca) to do this.

 This step is required for
 - being able to store your work